Ferdows County: History

-Situated in the north of the province, Ferdows County, which was formed in 1944, originally included a large area (more than 78,000 km^{2}), but its subdivisions have gradually become independent and the area now encompasses four counties (Ferdows, Tabas, Sarayan and Boshruyeh counties).
-After dividing the former Khorasan province into three provinces, Ferdows County was initially a part of Razavi Khorasan province, but was incorporated within the borders of South Khorasan province in 2006.
+Situated in the north of the province, Ferdows County, which was formed in 1944, originally included a large area (more than 78,000 km^{2}), but its subdivisions have gradually become independent and the area now encompasses four counties (Ferdows, Tabas, Sarayan, and Boshruyeh Counties).
+After dividing the former Khorasan province into three provinces, Ferdows County was initially a part of Razavi Khorasan province, but was incorporated within the borders of South Khorasan province in 2007.

-After the 2006 National Census, Boshruyeh District was separated from the county in the establishment of Boshruyeh County.
+In 2008, Boshruyeh District was separated from the county in the establishment of Boshruyeh County.
 In 2020, Baghestan and Borun Rural Districts, and the city of Eslamiyeh, were separated from the Central District in the formation of Eslamiyeh District.
-The village of Baghestan-e Olya was elevated to the status of the city of Baghestan.
+At the same time, the village of Baghestan-e Olya was converted to a city and renamed Baghestan.

 Demographics

 Population

-At the time of the 2006 census, the county's population was 61,346 in 17,539 households.
+At the time of the 2006 National Census, the county's population was 61,346 in 17,539 households.
 The following census in 2011 counted 41,626 people in 12,440 households.
 The 2016 census measured the population of the county as 45,523 in 14,302 households.